kubernetes/enhancements/keps/sig-scheduling/5234-dra-resourceslice-mixins/README.md

   users see the flattened device definitions.
 Mixins does make it harder to find the full definition for a specific device, so this might be added to the scope for Beta or GA.
+- Enable devices to have more than 32 attributes and capacities.
+Increasing this have implications for the CEL cost functions, so we are not looking to increase the limits as part of this KEP.

 ## Proposal